WebOfTrust/keri/docs/Q-and-A-Security.md

 *and introduce a centralized set of `Location Providers`, who you must trust to be nice and let you hop to another Location?*

-Your witnesses in KERI are *not* under the control of any intermediairy per definition.
+Your witnesses in KERI are *not* under the control of any intermediary per definition.
 It’s a choice.
 And this choice is to be made by the controller.
 KERI is globally observable because its ambient availability.
 A validator gets the *signal* from duplicity detection.
-And then the controller could indicate what’s going on (if the controller is not maliicious of course).
+And then the controller could indicate what’s going on (if the controller is not malicious of course).

 This how a `validator` can reconcile with a fallback mechanism (eg. key rotation).
-KERI does not guarantee liveness of the keystate (example where you have liveliness of key compromise: a btc address and its authorotative key).
+KERI does not guarantee liveness of the key state (example where you have liveliness of key compromise: a btc address and its authoritative key).

 Instead, KERI is a key compromise discovery mechanism.
 And if there is a compromise, you can send a signal.
 KERI is all about end verifiability of digital signatures.
 Digital signatures are legal contracts and it's dependent on the ecosystem governance framework how to avoid liability of the controller for the right key state.
 KERI does not answer that question.
 The liable controller can add on several layers in / with KERI to reduce the risk of the controllers liability.
-The risk that succesfull attacks can occur, can be deminished because they can add extra protection mechanisms.
+The risk that successful attacks can occur, can be diminished because they can add extra protection mechanisms.

 ## *Q: What is the scenario for a Verifier to check the key status?